-

 Organization Responsibility Guidelines

-Student Organizations are expected to comply with all University policies, including the Student Code of Conduct and all additional policies pertaining to Student Organizations.
-Student Organizations should act in a manner that promotes and upholds the standards of Wichita State University.
-Isolated violations of individuals are generally not chargeable to the Organization.
-When evidence of group conduct exists, however, Organizations may be held responsible for the actions and behaviors of their members and/or guests.
+Student Organizations are expected to comply with all University Policies, including the Student Code of Conduct and all additional policies pertaining to Student Organizations.
+Student Organizations should act in a manner that promotes and upholds the standards of the University.
+Isolated violations of individuals are generally not chargeable to the Student Organization.
+When evidence of group conduct exists, however, Student Organizations may be held responsible for the actions and behaviors of their members and/or guests.

-On a case-by-case basis, Student Conduct and Community Standards staff, in consultation with Student Involvement staff, will determine whether any violations of policy are individual or organizational.
+On a case-by-case basis, Student Conduct and Community Standards staff, in consultation with Student Engagement, Advocacy, and Leadership (SEAL) staff, will determine whether any violations of policy are individual or organizational.
 To determine if a violation is organizational, all circumstances of a situation will be examined.
-SCCS staff will take into account the following non-exhaustive list of factors, including, but not limited to the following.
+SCCC staff will take into account the following non-exhaustive list of factors, including, but not limited to the following.

 -